-If you’re producing any event, you can make use of the event markup to help people find your event within the Google search experience.
+If you’re producing any event, you can use the event markup to help people find your Event within the Google search experience.
 Are you hosting a workshop?
-Use the event markup so that when someone searches “workshops near me,” your event can show up.
+Use the event markup so that when someone searches “workshops near me,” your Event can appear.
 It’s also possible to discover events when people search for venues.
-Events may display in a venue’s Knowledge Panel that helps people find out what’s happening at that location.
+Events may be displayed in a venue’s Knowledge Panel, that helps people find out what’s happening at that location.

 Google recently launched this feature in Spain and Germany, so now the event search experience is live in nine countries and regions across the globe.